An Efficient Learning-Based Solver for Two-Stage DC Optimal Power Flow with Feasibility Guarantees: Two-stage DCOPF

 where the expectation is taken with respect to the probability distribution of $\bd(\bomega)$ conditioned on $\widebar{\bd}$, and $Q(\bd(\bomega)-\bp^{0};\bbeta)$ is the second-stage cost or cost-to-go.
 Given the first-stage decision $\bp^0=[p_1^{0},\cdots,p_N^{0}]^T$ and a particular realization of $\bd(\bomega)$, the second-stage cost is given by

-where \eqref{2a} is the DC power flow constraints and \eqref{2b} is the line flow limit constraints.
+where \eqref{2a} is the DC power flow constraints, \eqref{2b} is the line flow limit constraints {and \eqref{2c} is angle difference limit constraints}.
 Without loss of generality, we assume bus $1$ is the reference (slack) node and set its voltage angle to be zero.
-The notation $\btheta\in\R^{N-1}$ denotes the voltage angles at non-slack buses, the matrix $\bB\in\R^{N\times(N-1)}$ maps $\btheta$ to the nodal power injections, and the matrix $\bF\in\R^{M\times(N-1)}$ maps $\btheta$ to the flows on all edges.
-See Appendix \ref{appendix:BF} for details on constructing $\bB$ and $\bF$.
+The notation $\btheta\in\R^{N-1}$ denotes the voltage angles at non-slack buses, the matrix $\bB\in\R^{N\times(N-1)}$ maps $\btheta$ to nodal power injections, the matrix $\bF\in\R^{M\times(N-1)}$ maps $\btheta$ to the flows on all edges, and the matrix $\mathbf{E}\in\R^{(N-1)\times M}$ is the incidence matrix of the network graph.
+See Appendix \ref{appendix:BF} for details on constructing $\bB$, $\bF$ and $\mathbf{E}$.

 Note that the second-stage problem \eqref{origModel-s2} can be seen as a deterministic DCOPF problem with the demand $\bd(\bomega)-\bp^{0}$.
 Since the recourse decision $\bp^{R}$ is not bounded, \eqref{origModel-s2} is feasible for any given demand input.